aaronthorp/meteor-eway/README.md

 An integration module for accepting payments through the eWay gateway.

-See http://www.eway.com.au for more details including API specs and to setup this gateway for yourself.
+More information can be found about the API here: `http://www.eway.com.au/developers/api`

 It installs server-side functions for the eWay payment gateway to your code.

 Initial release works with processing direct payments to both the live and sandbox environments.
+I will be implementing more features and payment processing methods soon.

 How to install
 ==============